TrevisanGMW/gt-tools/CONTRIBUTING.md

 - Docstring format used is [Google Docs](https://github.com/google/styleguide/blob/gh-pages/pyguide.md#38-comments-and-docstrings).
 Arguments and returns should be included whenever possible.
 - Make sure to add new utilities and user interface functions and classes to the correct script categories. <br>For example, if it's an animation class/function, add it to "anim_utils.py" so it can be easily found.
 - Follow [best practices](https://refactoring.guru/refactoring/smells), such as avoiding bloated code, or minimizing coupling between components.
+- Use Python, other languages should only be used if an option in Python is not available.
+- When creating new tools, try to use the [Model-View-Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) design pattern
 - Everything should be tested as much as possible.

 ## Package Structure